aalto-speech/evaluation_of_speech_embedding_methods/README.md

 # Evaluation of Speech Embedding Methods

-This repository contains the codes used in the paper: TODO
+This repository contains the codes used in the paper: [From Raw Speech to Fixed Representations: A Comprehensive Evaluation of Speech Embedding Techniques](https://doi.org/10.1109/TASLP.2024.3426301)

 The small-scale models are: